Digicreon/Dispak/README.md

 **`git_get_parent_branch`**

-Return the name of the current branch's parent branch.
+Return the name of the branch from which the given branch was created.
+Take an optional parameter: the branch to analyze (defaults to the current branch).
+This information is deduced from the local reflog when the branch was created locally; otherwise it is a best-effort guess (see the [Parent branch](#17-branches-management) section).

 **`git_get_branches`**